 Scream Magazine was certainly a visceral response to the Reagan era, but looking at its range of articles, from “Censorship for Dirty Minds” to running excerpts of Ernest Hemingway’s FBI files, it was obvious Russell was mining a culmination of information and frustration that began long before Reagan.
 He even dug out controversial text like the Gemstone Files and the POW accounts of Lieutenant Charles Frederic Klusman in “The K Files”.
-And in later issues you could even find political satirists William Nealy and Dennis Draughon adding a humorous tone to the magazine’s edge.
+In later issues you could also find political satirists William Nealy and Dennis Draughon adding a humorous tone to the magazine’s edge.

 But the meat of creative output that defined the tone of Scream Magazine lay from 2 directions: fiction & poetry, and the comix (with an “x”) found in the Rollywood Funny Papers.